Board GamesFeature

 Lords of Waterdeep

-For a lot of gamers, Lords of Waterdeep will feature higher up their list, and we’re certainly not going to argue.
-It is a classic and can be considered a gateway worker placement game.
-It is easy to teach and fun to play as you take on the role of one of the heads of powers that want to take over the titular town of Waterdeep.
+For a lot of gamers, Lords of Waterdeep will feature higher up their list.
+And with good reason.
+It is a classic and can be considered a great gateway worker placement game.
+It is easy to teach and fun to play as you take on the role of one of the heads of Waterdeep.

 The game is set in the DnD world, although you certainly don’t need any Dungeons and Dragons lore knowledge to be able to play it.
 Your workers, in this case, are a band of agents that are used to recruit adventurers.
 You can also build new buildings and take a host of other actions with the ultimate aim of taking over Waterdeep.